 The success of ESM in the long term is reliant on executing the first phase effectively to prove value and gain support for the next round.
 This underlines the need for a sensible and practical approach.
 To make it work, the IT department needs the right mix of strategy, sponsorship, manpower, skills, and relationship-building.
 When properly planned, an ESM program can deliver transformative business change.
 However, like most large-scale initiatives, you only really get one shot at the prize.
 If you fail to plan adequately, your initiative will fall at the first hurdle and “ESM” will become just another bad acronym to the business.

-Making Enterprise Service Management Work for Your Organization
+Making It Work for Your Organization

 - The ESM journey should be a mix of IT-push and enterprise-pull